doyubkim/fluid-engine-dev/INSTALL.md

 For Windows, the binaries and header files will be located under `dist` directory after building the solution.

-### Coding Style

-Jet uses a modified version of [cpplint.py](https://github.com/google/styleguide/tree/gh-pages/cpplint) for checking the coding style.
-Please check out [3RD_PARTY.md](https://github.com/doyubkim/fluid-engine-dev/blob/master/3RD_PARTY.md) for the license of `cpplint.py`.
-Any pull requests must pass the linter.
-Use `bin/run_linters` (or `bin\run_linters.bat` for Windows) to test the header and source files of the library.

 ### Continuous Integration

 The build quality is tracked by [Travis CI](https://travis-ci.org/doyubkim/fluid-engine-dev) for Linux and Mac.
 For Windows, [AppVeyor](https://ci.appveyor.com/project/doyubkim/fluid-engine-dev) is used.
 Any pull requests must pass all the builds.